9th8/up-to-date-real-world-haskell/0-why-haskell.md

 While these basic explorations of the 1990s proceeded, Haskell remained firmly an academic affair.
-The informal slogan of those inside the community was to \"avoid success at all costs\".
+The informal slogan of those inside the community was to "avoid success at all costs".
 Few outsiders had heard of the language at all.
 Indeed, functional programming as a field was quite obscure.